Rising star from Milton Keynes to appear in West End Christmas musical extravaganza

 One of Milton Keynes’ most promising young showbiz talents will be appearing in a West End Musical Christmas spectacular.

-Jasmine Sakyjama, 15, who trains with award-winning theatre, TV and film performance programme Stagebox will be among 30 young actors and performers who will be part of the much-anticipated performance.
+Jasmine Sakyiama, 15, who trains with award-winning theatre, TV and film performance programme Stagebox will be among 30 young actors and performers who will be part of the much-anticipated performance.

 The show, a must for all musical theatre fans, will feature all-time favourite Christmas and showstopper numbers performed by a cast of West End stars alongside a live band and dance ensemble.